columbia-it/django-jsonapi-training/docs/oidc.md

         swappable = "OAUTH2_PROVIDER_APPLICATION_MODEL"
 ```

-Unfortuantetly, one can't just say `manage.py makemigrations` for these models due to circular
+Unfortuantetly, one can't say `manage.py makemigrations` for these models due to circular
 relationships between the Access and RefreshToken Models.
 So, steal the migrations that DOT
 uses and tweak them a little (TODO: This may no longer be necessary):